How Peer Support Services Can Transform Your Mental Health Journey-đź’ś

 Building Resilience and Recovery

 Building up mental health resilience requires setting recovery goals and developing vital life skills.
-Peer support services can assist you with both of these goals effectively by focusing on shared experiences in a group environment which provides emotional and social support for attendees.
+Peer support services can assist you with both of these goals.
+By focusing on shared experiences in a group environment which provides emotional and social support for attendees.

-Peer support workers also assist with discharge planning, guiding you through the resources available to you within the mental health system.
+Peer support workers also assist with discharge planning.
+They can guide you through the resources available to you within the mental health system.

 Enhancing Access to Resources and Care

-Peer support services play a vital role in improving access to resources and behavioral health services for all young people with mental struggles.
+Peer support services play a vital role in improving access to resources and behavioral health services.
 These services provide mentoring, guidance, and mental health support to even those with developmental disabilities.

 The Office of Behavioral Health in Michigan provides statewide training for peer specialists.
 This training occurs at few times each year, both virtually and in-person.
-These training programs ensure that you're receiving the best assistance from trained professionals who understand the behavioral health systems local to Oakland County.
+These training programs ensure that you're receiving the best assistance from trained professionals local to Detroit.

 Conclusion

-Peer support services can greatly improve the path of your recovery process when you're connected with others who have gone through similar problems.
+Peer support services can greatly improve the path of your recovery process.
 These vital services create a system of emotional and social support while simultaneously empowering you through shared experiences.

-Peer specialists will also help you build up mental resilience and get you much needed access to essential behavioral health resources.
+Peer specialists will also help you build up mental resilience.
+They can help get you much needed access to essential behavioral health resources.

-CNS Healthcare in Oakland County offers local peer support groups that will provide community and guidance you as you navigate your mental health challenges.
+CNS Healthcare in Detroit, Michigan offers local peer support groups for many needs.
+They will provide you with community and guidance you as you navigate your mental health challenges.
 Reach out to us today to get the support you need.

 FAQs